Rigsby leads Troy against South Alabama after 20-point game - WTOP News

 Troy, Alabama; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Troy faces the South Alabama Jaguars after Myles Rigsby scored 20 points in Troy’s 78-65 victory against the Texas State Bobcats.
+BOTTOM LINE: Troy hosts the South Alabama Jaguars after Myles Rigsby scored 20 points in Troy’s 78-65 win over the Texas State Bobcats.

-The Trojans have gone 11-1 at home.
-Troy ranks seventh in the Sun Belt with 24.3 defensive rebounds per game led by Christyon Eugene averaging 4.4.
+The Trojans are 11-1 on their home court.
+Troy has a 0-5 record in games decided by 3 points or fewer.

 The Jaguars are 3-5 in Sun Belt play.
-South Alabama has a 2-0 record in games decided by less than 4 points.
+South Alabama ranks eighth in the Sun Belt shooting 32.2% from 3-point range.

-Troy averages 79.8 points per game, 2.4 more points than the 77.4 South Alabama allows.
-South Alabama averages 7.4 made 3-pointers per game this season, 0.8 more makes per game than Troy allows.
+Troy is shooting 43.7% from the field this season, 1.8 percentage points lower than the 45.5% South Alabama allows to opponents.
+South Alabama has shot at a 43.5% rate from the field this season, 1.1 percentage points higher than the 42.4% shooting opponents of Troy have averaged.

-TOP PERFORMERS: Eugene is shooting 43.8% from beyond the arc with 2.1 made 3-pointers per game for the Trojans, while averaging 15.7 points, 5.2 rebounds and 3.7 assists.
-Tayton Conerway is averaging 12.4 points and 1.6 steals over the last 10 games for Troy.
+TOP PERFORMERS: Christyon Eugene is averaging 15.7 points, 5.2 rebounds and 3.7 assists for the Trojans.

-Tyrell Jones averages 1.5 made 3-pointers per game for the Jaguars, scoring 12.2 points while shooting 35.3% from beyond the arc.
-Isiah Gaiter is averaging 17.6 points and 1.5 steals over the last 10 games for South Alabama.

 LAST 10 GAMES: Trojans: 7-3, averaging 73.8 points, 36.2 rebounds, 13.2 assists, 10.5 steals and 3.1 blocks per game while shooting 42.4% from the field.
 Their opponents have averaged 68.7 points per game.